38 Different Species of Wild Cats

 by belgianchocolate is licensed under CC BY 2.0

-The Eurasian lynx (Lynx lynx) is the largest wild cat species in Europe, and it can be found across many countries in the continent and parts of Asia.
+The Eurasian lynx (Lynx lynx) is Europe’s largest wild cat species.
+It is found in many countries on the continent and parts of Asia.

 This species can weigh up to 66 kg (145 lbs) and grow up to 130 cm (51 in) in length, making them an imposing presence in their habitats.

-However, despite their strength and agility, the Eurasian lynx has been listed as a “Least Concern” species by the IUCN due to conservation efforts in recent years.
+However, despite its strength and agility, the Eurasian lynx has been listed as a “Least Concern” species by the IUCN due to recent conservation efforts.

 Their populations have recovered in some areas thanks to hunting regulations and habitat protection.
 Suppose you’re lucky enough to glimpse a Eurasian lynx in the wild.